wustlcse438sp20/project-final_movieapp/README.txt

-Our Movie App is designed for people to explore good movies, search movies and create personalized movie lists.
+Our Movie App is designed for people to explore good movies with the key features we provide.

 Our app has several key features: